Q. When can I register?

 Q. Are there any other costs?

 A. As mentioned, all players must be active members of US Lacrosse for which you'll pay $25 when registering with them online.
 Equipment is the largest other cost.
-Girls equipment will cost in the neighborhood of $75 to $100.
+Girls equipment and uniforms will cost in the neighborhood of $75 to $100.

 Q. Where can I purchase the equipment?